joyapisi/Leaderboard/README.md

 # 📖 [Leaderboard] <a name="Leaderboard"></a>

-**[Leaderboard]** is a simple a simple web page that displays a list of names and the makrks scored by the individuals.
-It is built using webpack and served by a webpack dev server.
-This project also follows Gitflow
+**[Leaderboard]** is a simple web page that uses the <a href="https://www.notion.so/microverse/Leaderboard-API-service-24c0c3c116974ac49488d4eb0267ade3">Leaderboard API </a>.
+It allows a user to send and receive data from the API by inserting the name and scores of a given individual through the input form.
+It also displays the list of input names and scores by the user.
+This project is built using webpack and served by a webpack dev server.
+It also follows <a href="https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow">Gitflow.</a>

 ## 🛠 Built With <a name="built-with"></a>